Ideas and Methods to

 Give encouragement and be generous with your praises at every successful attempts at using the potty.
 On the other hand, do not pressure or punish your child for unsuccessful situations or accidents.
 You will need a lot of patience and your child will eventually learn to use the potty.

-You can use some of the following resources to get your child prepared for the toilet training sessions:
+You can use some of the following tools and resources to get your child prepared for the toilet training sessions:

 Useful tips on Potty Training